exasol/exasol-driver-go/README.md

 #### With Exasol DSN

-There is also a way to build the connection string without the builder:
+You can also create a connection without the builder directly using a string:

 ```go
 package main